 To appoint all Standing Committees

 SECTION 5.
 NOTICE OF MEETINGS.
-Notice of Board of Directors meetings other than the regular Annual Membership Meeting, shall be given by service upon each director and committee chairman in person, by electronic mail, or by U.S. mail at the address shown on the books of the Association, at least fourteen (14) days prior to the date of such meeting, including the day of mailing, a written or printed notice thereof specifying the time and place of such meeting and the business to be brought before the meeting.
+Notice of Board of Directors meetings other than the regular Annual Membership Meeting, shall be given by service upon each director and committee chairman in person, by electronic mail at least fourteen (14) days prior to the date of such meeting, including the day of mailing, a written or printed notice thereof specifying the time and place of such meeting and the business to be brought before the meeting.
 At any meeting at which every member of the Board of Directors shall be present although held without notice, any business may be transacted which might have been transacted if the meeting had been duly called.